dustinpfister/hexo-sitesource-workshops/source/_posts/threejs-getting-started.md

 ## Geometry, Material, and Mesh.

-To make some kind of object to look at I need it's geometry, I will also want to skin that geometry with some kind Of Material, and I will want to tie those two things togeather into a Mesh.
+To make some kind of object to look at I need it's geometry, I will also want to skin that geometry with some kind Of Material, and I will want to tie those two things together into a Mesh.
+In the example in this Post I used BoxGeometry to quickly create a Cube, and Just a basic Material with a Mesh.

+## Renderer

+In order to see anything I will need to render it using something like Canvas, or webGL.
+In this post I just used the webGL renderer, but there are additional renderer's available in three.js, such as the canvas renderer that uses the 2d drawing context.
+That will be a lot slower, but it will give greater support on platforms that do not support webGL that well.

+## Object3D

+Yet another Class to mention is the [Object3D](https://threejs.org/docs/index.html#api/core/Object3D) class, This is not something that you typically work with directly, but is a class that is used in many of the objects in three.js that helps to make working with three.js easy.
+It gives Objects like Camera, and Mesh methods like lookAT, and position.set.

+## Vector3

+Another class of interest that you should at least be aware of is [vector3](https://threejs.org/docs/index.html#api/math/Vector3), This is what you want to use when defining a point in 3d Space.

+## Conclusion

+There is a lot more to write about, but because this is just a getting started post, I thought I would just stick to writing about some of the most important aspects of three.js that one needs to be aware of in order to get anything done at all.
+I will likely update this post many times, as my content on three.js grows, and treat this as a good starting point to other posts of interest on three.js as I tinker with it more.